Why Uniformity Matters for Disclaimer Law

 In applying and construing this chapter, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact the uniform disclaimer of property interests act and to the comments adopted by the national conference of commissioners on uniform state laws with respect to the uniform disclaimer of property interests act.

-A.R.S. § 14-10018When a question about disclaimers reaches an Arizona court, the judge is expected to interpret the law in a way that aligns with how other states applying the same uniform act would handle the same issue.
-This prevents a patchwork of conflicting rules from state to state.
+A.R.S. § 14-10018When a disclaimer question reaches a court, the judge should read the law the same way other states would.
+This prevents a patchwork of conflicting rules.

 The Practical Benefit for Families